A-SunsetMkt-Forks/vmware-index/README.md

 # Vmware Index

+> [!IMPORTANT]
+> **Service Disruption Notice**
+>
+> The DNS record for `softwareupdate-prod.broadcom.com` has been removed, making the upstream data source for this project unavailable.
+> As a result, all product information and download link generation features are **temporarily out of service**.
+>
+> The timeline for restoration is currently unknown.
+We apologize for any inconvenience.

 This project indexes VMware (now Broadcom) product download information.
 It fetches and parses XML metadata files to provide direct download URLs.

 ## Base URL